 If you serve these for a party, you can fry the zucchini chips ahead of time and keep them warm in the oven on the 'warm' setting.
 Another ideas is to top them with shredded Parmesan cheese.

-Here are some other easy fried appetizers you may like:
+Here are some other Greek appetizers you might like:

 Pan Fried Zucchini Squash Chips (With Tzatziki Sauce)